 What is Question Hub?

-So Google recently announced that it was launching QuestionHub in the United States, as a way for publishers to find users’ unanswered questions, enabling them to produce content that will solve these unanswered questions and bring them new visitors (win:win) and make the web a better place (i.e. Make Google a better search engine).
+So Google announced in January 2021 that it was launching QuestionHub in the United States, as a way for publishers to find users’ unanswered questions, enabling them to produce content that will solve these unanswered questions and bring them new visitors (win:win) and make the web a better place (i.e. Make Google a better search engine).

 Is Google Question Hub useful for SEOs?

 OK, that was the first thing that came to mind for me and I’m sure for many SEOs like me, who have been using ‘question answering’ as a technique to rank for Universal Search results such as Featured Snippets, People Also Ask and Organic FAQs.